aneldev/dyna-ts-module-boilerplate/README.md

 ### Run

-- Call `yarn sync-usages` to sync it once
+- Call `pnpm sync-usages` to sync it once
-- Call `yarn sync-usages --watch` for run in watcher mode
+- Call `pnpm sync-usages --watch` for run in watcher mode

 ### `sync-usages` prerequisite